riston/typing-war/README.md

 # Stop propaganda - game

-The idea of game is to stop propaganda (random words :D) to reach ground.
-That is the reason you have to type fast.
+Small village called Villuga is bombed with propaganda (random words :D).
+You have to type fast and save the village from these bombs.

-Runs on every browser which has correctly implemented Canvas API.
+Runs on every browser, which has correctly implemented Canvas API.
 [Demo](http://riston.github.io/typing-war/)

 ## Screenshot